mesh-market/mesh-market.github.io/whitepaper.md

 -   find quality organic produce in your own neighborhood &#x2013; or start supplying it for profit
 -   buy/sell/lease/rent real-estate without losing a huge cut to a middleman
 -   find a cheap ride &#x2013; or drive for a living&#x2026; without losing a huge cut to a middleman (yes, that's the underlying theme here)
--   get access to affordable, humane insurance (even when there's none available in your area)
+-   get access to affordable, humane insurance
 -   find the highest quality, most relevant news for your economic decisions &#x2013;
     or get paid to distribute such news
 -   do countless other things, many yet to be conceived (see our various use cases)